Frequently Asked Questions

 Is this the worst clutter you have ever seen?

-Probably not!
-Clutter is very subjective - people have different tolerances of stuff and what some find overwhelming others aren't bothered by.
+That's an interesting question and I get asked it a lot.
+Clutter is very subjective - people have different tolerances of things and what some find overwhelming others aren't bothered by.
 The key thing is that it's bothering you and you want to do something about it.
-We can find the way through your clutter together.
+I'm here to help, not judge and together we'll find a way through your clutter to create an organised environment that promotes calm, removes frustrations and reduces stress.

 Your home is probably a show home, right?